kailash-manasarovar/statement/docs/timeline/2023/april.md

 - I think of this again and again throughout 2023 and 2024.
 - I feel it cannot be wistful, meaningless mind dithering.
 - I'm writing it all down now; everything that comes back to me, and at the perfect moment too.
-It feels like something outside us has been orchestrating everything.
+It feels like something outside us, and yet within us, is orchestrating everything.

 ## Back in chamber music class

 - The next class I had with him he was extremely angry with me for no obvious reason at all.
-- I knew then it had been his account I had found (except it wasn't of course, or sort of was).
+- His anger surprised me and I stared at him.
+He could not hold my eye contact and looked away.
+- I knew at that moment the `@jctot` account was his.
+At least, that was my assumption.
+- Was the trumpet teacher angry because he knew I had fallen into a vile trap he could do nothing about?

 ## Dreaming of the trumpet teacher